ICCD-MiBACT/ArCo/ArCo-release/arco.linking/README.md

 You can link ArCo's KG to CulturaItalia (cf. [Issue #2](https://github.com/ICCD-MiBACT/ArCo/issues/2)) by using the **arco.linking** module.

-The **arco.linking** can be installed and runned with maven as follows.
+The **arco.linking** can be installed and run with maven as follows.

 ```
 git clone https://github.com/ICCD-MiBACT/ArCo.git